Sekou Williams

 There have been a lot of protests.
 Places where residents tire of seeing police only when teams of officers sweep in to make arrests, and remember well other blacks killed by police officers who did not face punishment.

 Their anger at Scott's death made its way downtown.
 Rioting in Charlotte's center killed one protester, shattered windows and rattled finance executives whose salaries boost the city's median income to $10,000 above the national average.
 They told their workers in the skyscrapers to stay home.
-Charlotte police to release Keith Lamont Scott videos

 To the protesters, home is a world away from those skyscrapers.